Comparisons

 Both RefundYourSOL and SolRecover are legitimate tools that work as advertised.
 They differ primarily in fees and architecture:

-• RefundYourSOL has been operating longer and charges a 15% fee with a server-assisted architecture.
+• RefundYourSOL has been operating longer and charges a 15% fee with a API-assisted (client-side signing) architecture.
+On the same 30 accounts, you pay $0.81 USD in fees and keep $4.58.

 The right choice depends on your priorities.
-If minimizing fees is most important, SolRecover has the lower fee.
+If minimizing fees is most important, SolRecover saves you nearly 8x on fees.
 If you prefer a tool that has been operating longer, RefundYourSOL has been around since earlier.

 You can try SolRecover.io or RefundYourSOL to see how much locked SOL you can recover.

-Disclosure: SolanaInfo is affiliated with SolRecover.io.
+Disclosure: SolanaInfo is operated by the same team behind SolRecover.io.
 We encourage readers to independently verify the claims in this comparison.

 Frequently Asked Questions